seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 =================

 Subtarget support is used to inform the code generation process of instruction set variations for a given chip set.
-For example, the LLVM SPARC implementation provided covers three major versions of the SPARC microprocessor
+For example, the LLVM37 SPARC implementation provided covers three major versions of the SPARC microprocessor
 architecture: Version 8 (V8, which is a 32-bit architecture), Version 9 (V9, a
 64-bit architecture), and the UltraSPARC architecture.
 V8 has 16